Flutterwave/Node-v3/documentation/subaccount.md

 ## Fetch a subaccount

-This describes how to fetch a subaccount using the sub-account's ID
+This section describes how to fetch a single subaccount using the subaccount ID.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');